What Are Beliefs? (3.5 pages)

 emotional coherence requires certitude and is threatened by recognition of its

 simulated nature.
-Beliefs and truth are, thus, predominately cognitive phenomena
+Beliefs and truth are, thus, predominately cognitive

-designed to appear predominately intellectual.
+phenomena designed to appear predominately

 Comments